Higher analytic stacks and GAGA theorems: Higher geometric stacks

 \begin{defin} We define the following notions by induction on $n$.
-Base step: \begin{enumerate}[(i)] \item A stack is said to be \emph{$(-1)$-geometric} if it is representable. \item A morphism of stacks $F\to G$ is said to be \emph{$(-1)$-representable} if for any representable stack $X$ and any morphism $X\to G$, the pullback $F\times_G X$ is representable. \item A morphism of stacks $F\to G$ is said to be in $(-1)$-$\bP$ if it is $(-1)$-representable and if for any representable stack $X$ and any morphism $X\to G$, the morphism $F\times_G X\to X$ is in $\bP$. \end{enumerate} Now let $n\geq 0$: \begin{enumerate}[(i)] \item An \emph{$n$-atlas} of a stack $F$ is a family of representable stacks $\{U_i\}_{i\in I}$ equipped with $(n\!-\!1)$-$\bP$-morphisms $U_i\to F$ such that the total morphism $\coprod_{i\in I} h_{U_i}\to F$ is an effective epimorphism of sheaves. \personal{Effective epimorphism implies that it is surjective in sheaf-theoretic sense.
-See \cite[§3.1]{Toen_Higher_global_2009}.} \item A stack $F$ is said to be \emph{$n$-geometric} if \begin{itemize} \item the diagonal morphism $F\to F\times F$ is $(n\!-\!1)$-representable, and \item the stack $F$ admits an $n$-atlas. \end{itemize} \item A morphism of stacks $F\to G$ is said to be \emph{$n$-representable} if for any representable stack $X$ and any morphism $X\to G$, the pullback $F\times_G X$ is $n$-geometric. \item A morphism of stacks $F\to G$ is said to be in $n$-$\bP$ if it is $n$-representable and if for any representable stack $X$ and any morphism $X\to G$, there exists an $n$-atlas $\{U_i\}$ of $F\times_G X$ such that each composite morphism $U_i\to X$ is in $\bP$. \end{enumerate} A stack $F$ is said to be \emph{geometric} if it is $n$-geometric for some $n$. \end{defin}
+We call $n$ the geometric level.
+Base step: \begin{enumerate}[(i)] \item A stack is said to be \emph{$(-1)$-geometric} if it is representable. \item A morphism of stacks $F\to G$ is said to be \emph{$(-1)$-representable} if for any representable stack $X$ and any morphism $X\to G$, the pullback $F\times_G X$ is representable. \item A morphism of stacks $F\to G$ is said to be in $(-1)$-$\bP$ if it is $(-1)$-representable and if for any representable stack $X$ and any morphism $X\to G$, the morphism $F\times_G X\to X$ is in $\bP$. \end{enumerate} Now let $n\geq 0$: \begin{enumerate}[(i)] \item An \emph{$n$-atlas} of a stack $F$ is a family of representable stacks $\{U_i\}_{i\in I}$ equipped with $(n\!-\!1)$-$\bP$-morphisms $U_i\to F$ such that the total morphism $\coprod_{i\in I} h_{U_i}\to F$ is an effective epimorphism of sheaves (cf.\ \cite[§6.2.3]{HTT} for the notion of effective epimorphism). \item A stack $F$ is said to be \emph{$n$-geometric} if \begin{itemize} \item the diagonal morphism $F\to F\times F$ is $(n\!-\!1)$-representable, and \item the stack $F$ admits an $n$-atlas. \end{itemize} \item A morphism of stacks $F\to G$ is said to be \emph{$n$-representable} if for any representable stack $X$ and any morphism $X\to G$, the pullback $F\times_G X$ is $n$-geometric. \item A morphism of stacks $F\to G$ is said to be in $n$-$\bP$ if it is $n$-representable and if for any representable stack $X$ and any morphism $X\to G$, there exists an $n$-atlas $\{U_i\}$ of $F\times_G X$ such that each composite morphism $U_i\to X$ is in $\bP$. \end{enumerate} A stack $F$ is said to be \emph{geometric} if it is $n$-geometric for some $n$. \end{defin}

 The following proposition summarizes the basic properties.
 We refer to \cite[Proposition 1.3.3.3]{HAG-I} for the proof.

 \begin{prop} \begin{enumerate}[(i)] \item A stack $F$ is $n$-geometric if and only if the morphism $F\to *$ is $n$-representable. \item An $(n\!-\!1)$-representable morphism is $n$-representable. \item An $(n\!-\!1)$-$\bP$ morphism is an $n$-$\bP$ morphism. \item The class of $n$-representable morphisms is closed under equivalences, compositions and pullbacks. \item The class of $n$-$\bP$ morphisms is closed under equivalences, compositions and pullbacks. \end{enumerate} \end{prop}